 What are the different touch points the users will have with my product and service at the different stages of this process?
 Hint: those might not only be digital touchpoints!

 Identifying those is important if you want to build a consistent user experience and brand identify across different channels.

 In the example of my booking: it could be the website, the mobile app, but it could also be third part aggregators websites of even physical agencies (then you could imagine building a whole journey map for the experience in the agencies)

 Those were the different elements to help you build a user journey map.
 Note that even if this was a “step by step” kind of list, most of the time, you will not be able to fill this step by step.

 That’s why I prefer to do this kind of exercise with post-its.
 I can re-arrange and re-organize them, move them, add steps and actions if needed.

 You will usually build a first “draft” version with your team and then clean it up once you are satisfied with it.

 That’s also why building a user journey map is usually a team exercise.
-You want to involve stakeholders, business people, designers, developers, even users if this is possible to review the map.
+Involve your design team to help you sort the data and build the map.
+You could also involve stakeholders and other departments like business people, marketing (and sometimes developers) to review the map.